The year was turning.

-Like everyone, I was too super excited for the new year.
+Like everyone, I was super excited for the new year.

-Our team caught up for a quick meeting to discuss the new seo techniques to be taken up for the year.
-Interesting points were thrown in that were about as focused as scaling up the company to as simple as buying a coffee machine for the office.
+Our team caught up for a quick meeting to discuss the new SEO techniques to be taken up for the year.
+Interesting points were thrown in that were as focused as scaling up the company to as simple as buying a coffee machine for the office.

 "Does implementing the current checklist be sufficient to rank a page in Top 3 of the search results?"

-Though it requires intensive efforts, I know it will be fascinating if I take this up.
+Though it requires intensive efforts, I knew it will be fascinating if I take this up.
 So, It didn't even take a fraction of a second to show my interest.
-That's how my hunt towards the SEO Hacks started.
+That's how my hunt towards the SEO hacks started.

 Let’s dive into my findings!